-The mucus that is secreted by the snail has glycosaminoglycan’s, glycoprotein enzymes, copper, hyaluronic acid, zinc, iron, and other compounds that may regenerate the skin.
+Snail slime was one of the biggest skincare fads of 2014.
+The gist is that mucus secreted by snails has ingredients like glycosaminoglycan’s, glycoprotein enzymes, copper, hyaluronic acid, zinc, iron, and other compounds that can regenerate the skin.
 In cell culture, there is some evidence that it can stimulate collagen.

-There are countries in Europe that extract the mucus from the snail and produce it commercially.
-In some cosmetic lines in Europe they even mix it with some of their products.
-The extraction of the snail mucus has been used commercially in Europe by at least one French company for the past three years.
-It is also available in Asia and South America, as well as a facial in Tokyo that uses actual live snails for the service.
+There are countries in Europe that extract mucus from snails and produce it commercially.
+In some cosmetic lines in Europe, they even mix it with some of their products.
+The extraction of snail mucus has been used commercially in Europe by at least one French company for many years.
+It’s also available in Asia and South America, as well as a facial in Tokyo that uses actual live snails for the service.

 The claim is that this will regenerate new skin cells and provide improvement in collagen, wrinkles, and acne scars.

-There are very few products that you can apply topically that penetrate deep enough into the skin to provide actual anti aging benefits.
+I think that, even if snail slime had a high enough concentration of these ingredients to provide benefit to human skin, it would not penetrate deep enough to make an actual difference.
+In fact, there are very few products that you can apply topically that penetrate deep enough into the skin to provide actual anti-aging benefits.
 It is possible that this mucus could make the skin superficially feel smoother, but would not provide long-lasting benefits.

-My opinion on snail slime for skincare is to stick with what we know scientifically works… antioxidants, exfoliators such as glycolic acid, retinoids that stimulate collagen, growth factors and peptides.
+My best advice for skincare trends is to stick with what we know scientifically works: antioxidants, exfoliators such as glycolic acid, growth factors, and retinoids that stimulate collagen, and peptides.

-Maybe science will continue to advance and we might know something more about the science of snail slime in the next decade, but until then I’m sticking with the tried and true tested products like Retin-A, TNS essential serum and antioxidants such as vitamin C and E that are all part of my essential skincare routine.
+Maybe science will continue to advance and we might find trendy products that transform the skincare industry, but until then I’m sticking with the tried and true tested products like Retin-A, TNS Advanced Serum, and antioxidants such as vitamin C and E that are all part of my essential skincare routine.

 ~ Dr. Jennifer Janiga